sgrieve/GEG6230/week_9/modelbuilder_practical/modelbuilder_practical.md

 ## A more complex model

 Now that we have figured out the basics of building and using a model, we are going to build a new model to calculate the stream power at the outlet of a series of catchments.
-To do this we have the following data, again available on QMplus:
+To do this we will use the following data, downloaded earlier in this practical:

 - `catchment_1.shp` through `catchment_4.shp`
-- `DEM.tif`
 - `Slope.tif`

+**Some of the steps we will be taking will edit the catchment shapefiles so it is a good idea to make a copy of these as a backup in case things go wrong.**

 The aim of our new model is to calculate the stream power, $E$, which is an approximate measure of the rate of fluvial erosion at a point in a landscape.
 It is calculated as: